 “Patients get to leave in a day with a plan that would have taken weeks to develop elsewhere.”

 A downstream provider who typically sees patients after they’ve already met other care team members, Hales would often meet patients at their peak of frustration and stress.
 Many already had been through multiple appointments with other specialists.
 Information about their condition was doled out piecemeal as each test was completed, and providers sometimes gave conflicting information or repeated the same test because of a lack of communication.
 Even paying for parking repeatedly added to the hassle.

 “I’d look into the eyes of these patients and see people who were scared to death about their cancer diagnosis and worried that we were extending this worry with each additional appointment,” he remembers.
 “Our approach is to take all those different appointments and bottle them up into a single clinic visit.”

 Hales and his colleagues co-located medical, surgical and radiation oncologists at the same site.
 Their nurses — along with the technicians that perform imaging and other diagnostic tests, and all of their equipment — also share the same setting.

-Next, patients head to lunch together as a group while the care team leaps into action at the clinic.
-They review each patient’s chart and decide on the best care to recommend, explains Josephine “Joy” Feliciano, medical director of the Thoracic Oncology Program.
+Next, the care team reviews each patient’s chart and decide on the best care to recommend, explains Josephine “Joy” Feliciano, medical director of the Thoracic Oncology Program.